An abscess in the mouth is not the most pleasant thing to experience.

 This avoids having to remove the tooth and having to consider dentures.

-Using files, the dentist very carefully will widen the canal to make it easier to fill.
+For a permanent root filling, files are used to carefully widen the canal to make it easier to fill.

 The process can take several visits to the dentist and often a crown will have to be placed on the tooth.